NCTA Seminars and Offerings

 -Winter-Spring 2015 Seminar: Japan in the World, Cultural Encounters 16-19th Centuries (January 29-April 2; 20 hours) This course has filled.

 -Winter-Spring 2015 Online Book Group: Connections and Disconnection: Japanese Short Stories for High School Literature and History (January 9-February 28; 16 hours) This course has filled.

 -Winter-Spring 2015 Online Seminar: Cracking the Samurai Code: Separating Fact and Fiction in Teaching about Samurai in Japanese History and Culture (January 9-February 28; 20 hours) This course has filled.

 Please check back in August 2015 for Fall 2015 offerings or add you name to the TEA mailing list to receive announcements.

 Benefits of NCTA Participation

 Benefits of participation in NCTA seminar and professional development courses include:

 - Quality instruction about East Asia from leading experts in the field;

-- Professional stipend upon completion of all seminar requirements;
+- Professional stipend or resources upon completion of all seminar requirements;

 - Eligibility to apply to NCTA study tours to East Asia and NCTA summer institutes.